Nissan profits plunge on slumping sales, rising costs

-Nissan Motor Co. says its profits plunged 14 percent in the latest quarter as U.S. and European sales fell sharply and raw material costs rose.
+Nissan Motor Co.'s profits plunged 14 percent in the latest quarter as U.S. and European sales fell sharply and raw material costs rose.

-The Japanese automaker announced Thursday that net profit in the April-June quarter fell to 115.8 billion yen ($1.05 billion), down from 134.9 billion yen in the same period last year.

 Continue Reading Below